Chance-Constrained DC Optimal Power Flow Using Constraint-Informed Statistical Estimation: Introduction

 In fact, existing chance-constrained OPF (CC-OPF) models typically assume a Gaussian distribution for net load forecasting errors \cite{bienstock2014chance, roald2017chance,lubin2019chance}.
 From a statistical perspective, the Gaussian assumption is appealing because the maximum likelihood estimation (MLE) of its parameters (i.e., mean and covariance) admits closed-form solutions, making parameter estimation computationally straightforward \cite{kay1993fundamentals}.
 Additionally, from an optimization perspective, assuming Gaussian uncertainties enables tractable convex reformulations of the chance constraints as second-order cone programs (SOCPs), which can be efficiently solved with modern optimization solvers \cite{bienstock2014chance}.

-However, several statistical analyses have shown that non-Gaussian distributions, such as Weibull \cite{genc2005estimation}, \cite{mararakanye2022characterizing}, Cauchy \cite{hodge2011wind} (and Cauchy-like non-Gaussian distribution errors \cite{vrakopoulou2013probabilistic}, \cite{zhang2024efficient}), may be better capable of representing wind generation power forecast errors, particularly within the shorter time horizon of OPF applications.
+However, several statistical analyses have shown that non-Gaussian distributions, such as Weibull \cite{genc2005estimation}, Cauchy \cite{hodge2011wind}, generalized Pareto \cite{mararakanye2022characterizing}, (and Cauchy-like non-Gaussian distribution errors \cite{vrakopoulou2013probabilistic}, \cite{zhang2024efficient}), may be better capable of representing wind generation power forecast errors, particularly within the shorter time horizon of OPF applications.
 Unfortunately, from the optimization perspective, the incorporation of non-Gaussian distributions is not as computationally straightforward as in the Gaussian case, since the resulting CC-OPF problems do not admit tractable reformulations that can be solved by existing solvers.

 A promising path for modeling these non-Gaussian forecast errors is via Gaussian Mixture Models (GMMs), as they can approximate a wide class of probability distributions by mixing a sufficiently large number of Gaussian components \cite{mclachlan2019finite}.
 At the same time, the analytical reformulation technique for Gaussian chance constraints has also been recently extended to the GMM setting \cite{wang2017chance, cui2017statistical, ke2015novel, valverde2012stochastic, fathabad2023asymptotically,song2024chance}, enabling solution of these models using standard solvers.
+The key advantage of GMMs is that linear combinations of GMM-distributed random variables remain GMM-distributed, allowing chance constraints to be reformulated analytically using component-specific Gaussian parameters.
+In contrast, non-GMM distributions such as Weibull, Cauchy, or generalized Pareto, typically do not preserve their distributional form under linear combinations (e.g., the sum of two Weibull random variables is not Weibull), precluding direct analytical reformulation.
+Therefore, we use GMMs to approximate forecast errors, enabling both analytical reformulations and the ability to capture non-Gaussian behavior.

+In this vein, \cite{wang2017chance} fits a GMM to the joint probability density of wind power output across multiple farms for chance-constrained economic dispatch; \cite{ke2015novel} uses a customized GMM to approximate the probability density of wind power generation for probabilistic OPF; \cite{valverde2012stochastic} uses GMMs as input distributions in stochastic power flow and state estimation of distribution networks; \cite{cui2017statistical} uses a generalized GMM to characterize wind power ramp distributions; and \cite{fathabad2023asymptotically} and \cite{song2024chance} fit GMMs to wind power generation at individual units for CC-OPF reformulation.
+In all these approaches, GMMs are fitted to the raw uncertainty at the individual component level, and the resulting distribution parameters are subsequently transformed to evaluate and reformulate the chance constraints.